Lameguy64/mkpsxiso/README.md

 6. The result will be in bin_nix, named "mkpsxiso"

 ## Changelog
+**Version 1.15**
+* Directory record lengths have been tweaked to now calculate in sector multiples instead of actual bytes.
+This now makes ISOs generated with MKPSXISO fully ISO9660 compliant and ISO tools that threw a fit when opening ISO images generated with older versions of MKPSXISO should no longer complain.
+* Improved XA attribute header encoding (not really necessary but still nice to have).
+* Re-done README text.

 **Version 1.14 (BIG update because I forgot to release 1.12)**
 * Name attribute of file entries can now be omitted provided that the source attribute is at least present.
 * Changed some char* strings to std::string strings.